East Fork Bitterroot River in Montana

 No verified public live gauge was confirmed for the East Fork Bitterroot fishing reach during this review.
 Use the weather module, nearby Bitterroot context, and on-site clarity before committing.

-• Do not treat the mainstem Darby gauge as a perfect East Fork reading; it is only downstream context.
+Do not treat the main river Darby gauge as a perfect East Fork reading.
+It is only downstream context.

 Skip or move to a larger, better-gauged river when runoff is pushy, roads or public access are unclear, thunderstorms have changed clarity, or water temperature and handling conditions are poor.